stackhpc/ansible-slurm-appliance/README.md

 Alternatively, you could copy an existing environment directory.

-Now add deployment automation, if required, and then complete the [environment-specific inventory](#Environment-specific-inventory).
+Now add deployment automation if required, and then complete the [environment-specific inventory](#Environment-specific-inventory).

-TODO: and  mention layout files.
+TODO:  mention layout files.

 ### Environment-specific inventory